Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 Tags: xml.sequenceOffset=215

-#@SECTION: 0..1 aggr Optional value to express invalidity of the actual
+0..1 aggr Optional value to express invalidity of the actual

 data element.